-What you must pay when you get Services that are covered for you these services Vision care - additional benefits In-Network We also cover routine vision services not covered by Original \$10 copayment for each non-Medicare.
+What you must pay when you get these services Services that are covered for you Vision care - additional benefits In-Network We also cover routine vision services not covered by Original \$10 copayment for each non-Medicare.
 We cover: Medicare covered routine eye exam.
-One non-Medicare covered routine eye exam per calendar Out-of-Network year.
-Note: Our provider network for routine vision services is different Reimbursement up to a maximum of \$40 for each non-Medicarethan our provider network for medical vision services.
-Noncovered routine eye exam.
-Medicare covered vision services are administered by EyeMed.
-For more information and a link to the provider search, visit networkhealth.com/medicare/additional-benefits.

-Welcome to Medicare" preventive visit

-The plan covers the one-time "Welcome to Medicare" preventive visit.
-The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care, if needed.

-Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.
+One non-Medicare covered routine eye exam per calendar Out-of-Network vear.
+Note: Our provider network for routine vision services is different Reimbursement up to a maximum of \$40 for each non-Medicare than our provider network for medical vision services.
+Non-Medicare covered vision services are administered by EyeMed.
+For covered routine eye exam. more information and a link to the provider search, visit networkhealth.com/medicare/additional-benefits. 🍑 "Welcome to Medicare" preventive visit In-Network The plan covers the one-time "Welcome to Medicare" preventive There is no coinsurance, visit.
+The visit includes a review of your health, as well as copayment or deductible for the education and counseling about the preventive services you need "Welcome to Medicare" (including certain screenings and shots) and referrals for other care preventive visit. if needed.
+Out-of-Network \$0 copayment for the "Welcome to Important: We cover the "Welcome to Medicare" preventive visit Medicare" preventive visit. only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive